DallasNovakowski/DallasNovakowski/content/authors/admin/_index.md

 ---
-bio:  I am a PhD candidate in Marketing at the University of Calgary's Haskayne school of business.
-I am interested in leveraging open science and evolutionary psychology to help people make better decisions.
+bio:  I am a behavioral scientist interested in leveraging open science, consumer research, and evolutionary psychology to help people and organizations make better decisions.
 education:
   courses:
+    - course: PhD in Management (Marketing)
+    institution: University of Calgary, Haskayne School of Business
+    year: 2016
   - course: MA in Experimental and Applied Psychology
     institution: University of Regina
     year: 2016